The Royal Canadian Kilted Yaksmen: Production

 Series creator John Kricfalusi had wanted to do a story set in his native Canada, which was the origin of "The Royal Canadian Kilted Yaksmen".
 The March West is a famous episode in Canadian history, depicted in Canada as an epic of endurance and courage as the Northwest Mounted Police marched across the Prairie provinces to reach what is now Alberta.
 Production started on the episode that became "The Royal Canadian Kilted Yaksmen" in the spring of 1992.
 Chris Reccardi of Spümcø was assigned to direct the episode, but had only reached the layout stage when he was fired by Kricfalusi in late July 1992.
 Michael Fontanelli was then assigned to direct the episode, but little was accomplished between July–September 1992.
 On September 21, 1992, Kricfalusi was fired as the showrunner and Spümcø lost the contract for The Ren & Stimpy Show.

 Nickelodeon assigned the newly founded Games Animation to take over the work of finishing the episodes that Spümcø had started.
 Reccardi, who joined Games Animation in October 1992, was assigned to once again direct the episode.
 Reccardi later said: "I was still learning and just never took charge of that thing.
 Back when I was storyboarding it, I really didn't get the feel of a story for it and John was really preoccupied with other challenges at the time."
 After the draft was completed, much of the drawings for the episode was done at Carbunkle Cartoons in Vancouver.
 Bob Jaques, director of Carbunkle Cartoons, complained that "Yaksmen" had no real plot, being a collection of comic incidents loosely built around the story of Ren and Stimpy's pointless quest to find the Great Barren Wasteland.
 The episode was finally finished in the spring of 1993, a year after it had been started.
 The Los Angeles Gay Men's Choir provided the chorus for the "Kilted Yaksmen Anthem".
-The line in the Kilted Yaksmen Anthem that says "And we're probably going to hell" was censored by Nickelodeon, which felt that lyric was too dark for children, but the word is still visible on the subtitles displayed due to humorously shoddy censorship.
+The line in the Kilted Yaksmen Anthem that says "And we will probably go to hell" was censored by Nickelodeon, which felt that lyric was too dark for children, but the word is still visible on the subtitles displayed due to humorously shoddy censorship.